ChaoticWeg/KSP-DMSConvert/readme.md

 ### Usage

-The DMSConvert window is only available in game scenes where time passes, i.e. the KSC overview scene, in the Tracking Center, and in flight.
+The DMSConvert window is only available in game scenes where time passes;
+i.e. the KSC overview scene, in the Tracking Center, and in flight.

 **To show/hide the DMSConvert window:** Press Alt+U